wisskirchenj/recipe-server/README.md

 26.12.22 Stage 3 completed.
 Now recipes posted are persisted in a H2 database.
 Also hibernate validation is performed on input - tested with a new fancy generic and record-capable JpaUnitTestValidator.
 A delete endpoint is added.

+27.12.22 Stage 4 completed.
+Now recipes posted are persisted in a H2 database.
+Recipe entity gets additional category and an @UpdateTimestamp annotated LocalDateTime field.
+Put endpoint added to update recipe by id and a parameter search on category or name substrings with sorting by newest posted/ updated.